BIOL275-MSUM/eda-brettvetter/README.md

 ### Data Preparation

-After I moved the data set into my folder, I had to get the data into my own data table in r studio (RStudio Team 2020) using the packages dplyr (Wickham et. al 2020) and readxl (Wickham and Bryan 2019).
+For this data analysis I used Rstudio version 1.3.1093 (RStudio Team 2020) which is in R version 4.0.3(R Core Team 2020).
+I had to download my data through excel, so to get the data into my own data table in r studio I used the packages dplyr (Wickham et. al 2020) and readxl (Wickham and Bryan 2019).
 I then assigned the function read\_excel to the term “download data”.
 This function allows me to read in data coming from an excel file.
 Within that function I then used the sheet and skip functions to select which sheets of data I was using for my analysis.
-I Then used the glimpse function to preview the data I am using.
-Then I used the transmute function to select the specific variables I would like to use for my analysis.
+I Then used the glimpse function to preview the data I was going to use.
+Then I used the transmute function to select the specific variables that I wanted to use for my analysis.

 ## Results